15 Quiet Patios Because This Is All A Bit MuchThe world has fully reopened, but maybe you’re taking things a bit slower.

 8 Shaded Patios For When Your Skin Hasn’t Seen The Sun In A Year

 This grocer/deli is located on an entirely residential street in Culver City, and if you didn’t look closely you’d probably assume it was just another house on the block.
 Order any of their tremendous sandwiches (we like the Italian sub or Jackson Club panini), head to the hidden back patio that comes with an actual pond, pull out a good book, and pretend you’re Diane Lane in a late-in-life romance movie.

-This new neighborhood sushi bar debuted last summer in Highland Park and immediately became one of our go-to spots for adorable fish on the Eastside.
+This new neighborhood sushi bar debuted in 2020 in Highland Park and immediately became one of our go-to spots for adorable fish on the Eastside.
 The menu has everything from baked crab rolls to classic nigiri (the branzino is a standout) to vegan options as well, and almost everything costs under $10.
 Plus, there’s a peaceful back patio filled with large awnings, plenty of foliage, and socially-distant picnic tables, each adorned with its own bottle of hand sanitizer.

 If you like the idea of scooping hummus in the shadows of a yellow cottage in Silverlake, head to Bowery Bungalow.
 The charming patio at this Middle Eastern restaurant looks like it's always ready to host an intimate wedding reception.
 Leafy vines climb up the walls, candles glow on every table, and a string-lit gazebo is waiting for something corny and wholesome to happen.
 So take a date here when you want to look like you’re trying, but not too hard.
 Have some tahini toast with toasted sukkah, baby back ribs with grape molasses, and drink a little too much wine before asking about your date’s insecurities.